reach-sh/reach-lang/docs-vue/src/workshop-relay.md

 XXX (drstep-cc TAG)

 Now, we can write down the structure of communication and action in our application.
-Try this on your own based on your experience with XXX (secref "workshop-hash-lock").
+Try this on your own based on your experience with ${seclink("workshop-hash-lock")}.

 XXX (drstep-cc-stop1)